Attara Kacheri: History

 The contract for building the structure was awarded to Messrs.
 Wallace and Co., who sub-contracted the work to Arcot Narrainswamy Mudaliar and Bansilal Ramrathan.
 Construction began in October 1864.
-The site, originally chosen by Mark Cubbon, facing the parade grounds of the Bangalore Cantonment, had several boulders and deep streams of water.
-Overcoming these difficulties, construction was completed in April 1868, at a total cost of Rs.
+The site, originally chosen by Mark Cubbon, facing the parade grounds of the Bangalore Cantonment, had several boulders and nullahs (large ravines), and Sankey initially found it seemingly "hopeless to do more than provide standing ground for the work".
+Solutions were found in building a foundation fourteen feet deep where the nullahs once were, and using large stone slabs (each around six to nine feet long) to distribute the weight of the building.
+Sankey reported facing some difficulties with the workers on the site, who poured mortar down the plumbing "once or twice... when the walls were well up, thus giving most serious trouble".
+Nevertheless, construction was completed in April 1868, at a total cost of Rs.
 4,27,980, of which Rs.
 3,68,981 was for the construction and the rest for purchase and levelling of the land.

-There were two expansions of the building.
-An annexe was built in 1917 and a major extension of the entire building took place in 1995, in the same architectural style as the original.
+An equestrian statue of Mark Cubbon was installed in front of the building during construction, in March 1866.
+There were two expansions of the building — an annex was built in 1917 and a major extension of the entire building took place in 1995, in the same architectural style as the original.
+Cubbon's equestrian statue was moved to the Band Stand inside Cubbon Park in 2019.

 Use

-Upon completion of construction, the eighteen administrative departments of the princely state shifted to the building.
-Apart from the secretariat, the building also housed the High Court of Mysore and the office of the Commissioner of Mysore, and later, that of the Dewan of Mysore.
+Upon the completion of construction in 1868, the administrative departments of the princely state were shifted to the building, and Tipu's palace was turned over to the city's municipality.
+Apart from the secretariat, the building housed the Chief Court of Mysore and the office of the Commissioner of Mysore.
+In 1881 came 'Rendition' — the British Indian government returned the administration of the Mysore state to the Wadiyars.
+The responsibilities of the Commissioner were taken over by the Dewans of Mysore, who maintained their office in Attara Kacheri.
+The Mysore Legislative Council was carved out of the hitherto unicameral Mysore Representative Assembly as an upper house in 1907; it held its meetings on the third floor of Attara Kacheri.

+Eventually, the government offices outgrew Attara Kacheri as well; some of them were moved to another building – the New Public Offices on Nrupathunga Road – which was opened in 1921.